 Speed featured a naturalistic palette, and the disc presented these hues accurately.
-The colors remained clear throughout the film, and they always seemed nicely full.
-Black levels also appeared deep and dense, while shadow detail was appropriately heavy but not overly thick.
-Really, most of Speed presented a solid image; only some light softness knocked it down to ďB+Ē.
+The colors remained clear throughout the film, and they usually seemed nicely full, even if they leaned a little heavy at times.

 The music showed solid stereo presence, and effects cropped up from all around the spectrum.
 Elements seemed appropriately placed, and they integrated well.
 Sounds moved cleanly from one speaker to another and each channel boasted a lot of unique audio.
 In regard to the soundfield, this was a top-notch mix.

 Effects came across as clean and accurate, and they provided a stronger low-end presence.
 My criticisms of the Speed soundtracks remained minor, as the film usually provided very positive audio.

 How did this Blu-ray compare to those of the Special Edition DVD?
-Audio seemed fairly similar, though the DTS-HD track was a bit better; it boasted stronger bass response for effects, though both suffered from somewhat thin music.
+Audio seemed fairly similar, though the DTS-HD track was a bit better.
+It boasted stronger bass response for effects, though both suffered from somewhat thin music.

 The Blu-ray includes only a few of the extras from the SE DVD, and we open with a pair of audio commentaries.
 The first comes from director Jan de Bont, who offers a running, screen-specific track.

 During Twister, visual effects supervisor Stefen Fangmeier accompanied de Bont, so the track took a pretty technical bent.
-Even on his own, de Bont still stays with a lot of nuts and bolts aspects of Speed, but these donít dominate as heavily as they did during the Twister piece.
-He offers a good general discussion of the film that seemed a little dry at times, but de Bont nonetheless provides a reasonable amount of useful and interesting information.
+Even on his own, de Bont still stays with a lot of nuts and bolts aspects of Speed, but these don’t dominate as heavily as they did during the Twister piece.
+He offers a good general discussion of the film that seems a little dry at times, but de Bont nonetheless provides a reasonable amount of useful and interesting information.

 Gordon and Yost clearly know each other well, and their dynamic seems fun from minute one.
 They provide a lot of great information about the movie; from its genesis to casting possibilities to changes made along the way to challenges experienced during the shoot, they contribute scads of useful material.

 In addition, Gordon and Yost show a terrifically irreverent tone toward the movie itself.
-They demonstrate a sense of affection for the flick but they still poke lots of fun at it Ė and many holes in it.
+They demonstrate a sense of affection for the flick but they still poke lots of fun at it – and many holes in it.
 They appear more than happy to point out all the plot flaws and scenes that lack logic, and they also provide appropriate criticism of their work.

 Under Trailers, we get the promo for Speed.
-We also find ads for Behind Enemy Lines, League of Extraordinary Gentlemen, Phone Booth, Planet of the Apes and The Transporter.
+We also find ads for Behind Enemy Lines, League of Extraordinary Gentlemen, Phone Booth, Planet of the Apes (2001) and The Transporter.